PrasanthChettri/GenderClassifierNN/readme.md

-A convo2d model for classifiying gender from names
+A convo2d and LSTM approach for classifiying gender from names

 * convolution is not that great for classifying text
 * LSTMS work very decently and preform far better than CNNs